 Of course, with only 24 hours, you’ll barely have time to scrape the surface, but what exactly can you see in 24 hours in New York City?

 Note: This entire itinerary is based in Manhattan and while I’m aware that New York has many wonderful boroughs to explore, we stuck to Manhattan for the sake of seeing as many sights in the shortest amount of time.
-To maximize our time in the city, we took a Blacklane car to get us from the airport to Manhattan as quickly as possible, plus, it was nice to arrive in style!
+To maximize our time in the city, and to arrive in style, we took a Blacklane car to get us from the airport to Manhattan, but you could also take the Air Train from JFK

 I recommend staying at a hotel in Lower Manhattan and branching out from there to see all of the sites around the area.
 We stayed at the W New York – Downtown and found its central location to be the perfect base for our explorations around the city.
 The staff were young and the hotel was very chic – make sure to check out their onsite lounge with live music!